madprops/airc/README.md

 ## Configuration

+The bot is confiuged by editing the config.json file before launching it.

+---

 `nickname`: irc nickname of the bot.
 Make sure it's not in use yet: `/whois nickname`, and make sure it's not registered: `/msg nickserv info nickname`.